nlpfromscratch/nlp-llms-resources/README.md

 * [PromptIDE](https://x.ai/prompt-ide): Development environment and paradigm for prompt programming from xAI using their Grok model.
 * [Prompt Engineering Guide from OpenAI:](https://platform.openai.com/docs/guides/prompt-engineering) Official Guide from OpenAPI on prompt engineering best practices (December 2023).
 * [Introduction to prompt design:](https://docs.anthropic.com/claude/docs/introduction-to-prompt-design) Anthropic guide for prompt engineering with Claude.
+* [Prompt Library](https://docs.anthropic.com/claude/prompt-library): Library of prompts from Anthropic for use with their models.
+* [More Useful Things: Prompt Library](https://www.moreusefulthings.com/prompts): Prompt library from researchers at Wharton, primarily geared towards a classroom / teaching setting.

 ### Ethics, Bias, and Legal